top of page

 Thursday, June 17, 2021

 Much like brokerage firms, media works pretty much in the same way.
 Money is made on trades, and indirectly from viewership.
-The company who provides you with news and updates stays in business not because your knowledge is enriched, but because they are hoping that you will act on that piece of news - making that stock trade, sharing it with someone else who might act on it, and make money from the commissions.
-Bluntly speaking, these companies profit from the influence they have over their customers, and that has commercial value.
+Companies that provide news and updates as a service stay in business not because they help enrich your knowledge, but because someone is paying them in the hopes that you will act on that news, that you will make that stock trade, or that you will share it with someone else who might act on it.
+Those who a vested interest make money from your actions.
+Bluntly speaking, these companies profit from the influence they have over their customers.

 Once you come to understand this, stuff that you read online, you take with a pinch of salt, you analyze and approach it with a healthy sense of criticism (and sometimes skepticism).
 It will help you make better and well-informed decisions rather than acting on impulse.